imchipwood/Toasting/README.md

 No other Pi models have been tested.

 # Setup
-Python3.5.3 was used to develop Toasting, it should work on newer versions as well.

-__Note:__ Toasting uses wxpython-4.0.0b2, which is not available thru pip.
-Continue reading for instructions on building from source
+Originally developed for Python 3.5.3, but known to work on versions up to 3.9.
+Should work on anything >= 3.5, really.

 ## Create & activate Python virtual environment (Optional)

 Using a virtual environment is not necessary but is recommended.

 ```